We've independently reviewed this article to make sure it's as accurate as we can make it.

 #2 Issues With the Internal Window Seal

-If there is a problem with the internal window seal, steam will start to escape from the oven.
-Steam has a significant amount of water, which will condense on your door as it leaves.
-As a result, this may create the appearance that your oven is leaking water.
+When the internal window seal is faulty, the steam will start to escape from the oven.
+Steam has a significant amount of water, which will condense on your door as it leaves, resulting in a water leak.

-In older oven models, the rubber seal on the window can deteriorate and crack over time.
-If this is your case, you’ll need to replace it.
-You can find a variety of window seals online or you can even visit your local home improvement store.
+I find that in older oven models, the rubber seal on the window can deteriorate and crack over time.
+In such cases, you’ll need to replace it.
+You can purchase a variety of window seals online, or you can even visit your local home improvement store.

 The fan is responsible for cooling the oven and its windows.
 It also takes the vapors in the oven, puts them into the kitchen, and protects the appliance from harm.

-If there is a problem with your tangential fan, then the vapors will remain inside the oven.
-Eventually, these vapors will work their way between the window panels of your oven, resulting in the same condensation problem as above.
+So, if there is a problem with the fan, then the vapors will remain inside your oven.
+Eventually, the vapors will work their way between the window panels of your oven, resulting in a condensation problem.

-It is unusual for a tangential fan to break in an oven; however, if you have had yours long enough, this could happen eventually.
-You can take a look at replacement parts, finding the right one for your oven.
+It is unusual for a tangential fan to break in an oven; however, if you have had yours long enough, it could happen eventually.
+You can look at replacement parts, finding the right one for your oven.

-Even though there are some people who can do this on their own, you can also ask a professional to help you.
+Even though some people can replace the fan on their own, you can also ask a professional to help you.
 Always place safety first when you are working with heavy machinery.

 #4 Your Cooking Produces a Lot of Steam

-In addition to paying attention to the parts that are responsible for removing steam from the oven, you also need to think about the food you are cooking.
+In addition to paying attention to the parts responsible for removing steam from the oven, you also need to consider the food you are cooking.

-If you want to reduce the water leaking from your oven, you should cook food that doesn’t give off a lot of steam.
-Even though this is not the ideal solution, it is a way for you to reduce the water coming from your oven.
+If you want to stop water leaks, try cooking food that doesn’t give off a lot of steam.
+Even though this is not the ideal solution, it is a way to reduce the water coming from your oven.

 You can also think about switching to different pieces of cookware.
-As an example, you may want to put the meat directly on the rack in the oven.
-Then, put a pan underneath your meat to catch the juices.
-That way, the juices will not get as hot, reducing the amount of steam you produce.
+For example, put a pan underneath your meat to catch the juices and reduce the steam you produce.

-Ideally, your oven should be able to handle whatever you throw at it.
-If you believe your oven is having a difficult time accommodating the amount of steam you are producing, then you may want to take a look at some of the other parts above.
-There could be an issue with the oven that has to be dealt with.
+It’s worth mentioning that your oven should be able to handle whatever you throw at it.
+So, if you believe your oven is having difficulty accommodating the amount of steam you are producing, please look at some of the other components mentioned above.

 Is It Normal for an Oven to Leak Water?